amaranth-lang/amaranth/docs/start.rst

 ..
 TODO: link to simulator reference

-When run, the test bench finishes successfully, since all of the assertions hold, and produces a VCD file with waveforms recorded for every ``Signal`` as well as the clock of the ``sync`` domain:
+When run, the test bench finishes successfully, since all of the assertions hold, and produces a VCD (Value Change Dump) file with waveforms recorded for every ``Signal`` as well as the clock of the ``sync`` domain:

 .. image:: _images/up_counter_gtkwave.png
 	 :alt: A screenshot of GTKWave displaying waveforms near the clock cycle where the counter overflows.